 - 1. The test procedure forms developed by the CA shall include (but not be limited to) the following information:

 - a.
 System and equipment or component name(s)

 - b.
 Equipment location and ID number

 - c.
-Unique test ID number, and reference to unique prefunctional checklist and startup documentation ID numbers for the piece of equipment
+Unique test ID number, and reference to unique prefunctional checklist and start-up documentation ID numbers for the piece of equipment

 - d.
 Date

 - e.
 Project name

 - f.
 Participating parties

 - g.
 A copy of the specification section describing the test requirements

 - h.
 A copy of the specific sequence of operations or other specified parameters being verified

 - i.
 Formulas used in any calculations

-- i.
+- j.
 Required pre-test field measurements

 - k.
 Instructions for setting up the test.

 - 1. Special cautions, alarm limits, etc.

 - m.
 Specific step-by-step procedures to execute the test, in a clear, sequential and repeatable format.

 - n.
 Acceptance criteria of proper performance with a Yes / No check box to allow for clearly marking whether or not proper performance of each part of the test was achieved.

 - o.
 A section for comments

 - p.
 Signatures and date block for the CA

-H. Test Methods:
+- H. Test Methods:

 - 1. Functional performance testing and will generally be achieved by manipulating the control systems or equipment and observing system response.
-Means by which manipulation may occur include: - Simulated Conditions - b.
-Overwritten Values - c.
-Simulated Signals - d.
-Altering Setpoints - 2.
-Setup: Each test shall be performed under conditions that simulate actual conditions as close as practically possible. - 3.
-Trend logging or data loggers may be used to confirm short or long term system response and performance. - 4.
-At completion of a test, the Trade shall return all affected building equipment and systems to their pre-test conditions. - 5.
-Sampling: Multiple identical pieces of non-life-safety or non-critical equipment may be functionally tested using a sampling strategy.
+Means by which manipulation may occur include:

+- a.
+Simulated Conditions

+- b.
+Overwritten Values

+- c.
+Simulated Signals

+- d.
+Altering Setpoints

+- 2. Setup: Each test shall be performed under conditions that simulate actual conditions as close as practically possible.

+- 3. Trend logging or data loggers may be used to confirm short or long term system response and performance.

+- 4. At completion of a test, the Trade shall return all affected building equipment and systems to their pre-test conditions.

+- 5. Sampling: Multiple identical pieces of non-life-safety or non-critical equipment may be functionally tested using a sampling strategy.
 Systems to be tested by sampling methods, if any, are identified in Section 1.12 "SYSTEMS TO BE COMMISSIONED".
-If sampling strategy is applied, the CA shall define systems appropriate for sampling and specify sampling population.
-Note: No sampling will be allowed in prefunctional checklist execution. - a.
-The following strategy ("xx% Sampling-yy% Failure Rule") shall be utilized when functional performance testing is applied to a sample of the project systems: - xx = the percent of the group of identical equipment to be included in each sample. - yy = the percent of the sample that if failing, will require another sample to be tested. - b.
-The example below describes a 20% Sampling-10% Failure Rule. - 1) Randomly test at least 20 percent (xx) of each group of identical equipment.
-In no case test less than three units in each group.
-This 20 percent, or three, constitute the "first sample." - 2) If 10 percent (yy) of the units in the first sample fail the functional performance tests, test another 20 percent of the group (the second sample). - 3) If 10 percent of the units in the second sample fail, test all remaining units in the whole group.
+If sampling strategy is applied, the CA shall define systems appropriate for sampling and

+specify sampling population.
+Note: No sampling will be allowed in prefunctional checklist execution.

+a.
+The following strategy ("xx% Sampling-yy% Failure Rule") shall be utilized when functional performance testing is applied to a sample of the project systems:

+xx = the percent of the group of identical equipment to be included in each sample.

+yy = the percent of the sample that if failing, will require another sample to be tested.